Flamenco/stackeditpro/Grav Connector.md

 # Overview
 You can import any number of Grav websites into your Grav workspace.
-Each imported site will sync to all of your workspace devices; You can download the site on one device, and then edit it from any other device.
+Each imported site will sync to all of your workspace devices;
+You can download the site on one device and then edit it from any other device synced to that wordp.

 # Grav Website Structure
 Grav websites have a directory for each web page.
 The directory name is the page name, and it contains a markdown file for the page content.
 The markdown file filename determines the content template used for rendering the page, and not the page name.